micmejia/bible-dump/NKJV/Zephaniah/Zeph 3.md

 Behold, at that time I will deal with all who afflict you; I will save the lame, And gather those who were driven out; I will appoint them for praise and fame In every land where they were put to shame.

 ###### 20
-At that time I will bring you back, Even at the time I gather you; For I will give you [^g]fame and praise Among all the peoples of the earth, When I return your captives before your eyes," Says the Lord.
+At that time I will bring you back, Even at the time I gather you; For I will give you fame and praise Among all the peoples of the earth, When I return your captives before your eyes," Says the Lord.